Pharmaceutical Cold Chain Architecture & Compliance Foundations

 web.run_app(app, port=8443, ssl_context=tls_ctx)

-The pipeline enforces strict data typing, rejects out-of-spec payloads before persistence, and generates a SHA-256 chained audit trail.
-This approach aligns with Python asyncio documentation for high-concurrency I/O while maintaining regulatory-grade traceability.
+This pipeline enforces strict data typing, rejects out-of-spec payloads before persistence, and generates a SHA-256 chained audit trail aligned with Python asyncio documentation for high-concurrency I/O.

 Automated Excursion Management & Threshold Logic